centreon/centreon-documentation/fr/graph-views/install.md

 The desktop client is currently available only for **64-bit** Windows, Mac and Linux platforms (Debian and Ubuntu).

-You can find the installers in "Monitoring \> Map \> Desktop Client." or [here](https://download.centreon.com/?action=product&product=centreon-map&version=20.04&secKey=9ae03a4457fa0ce578379a4e0c8b51f2).
+You can find the installers in `Monitoring > Map > Desktop Client` or [here](https://download.centreon.com/?action=product&product=centreon-map&version=20.04&secKey=9ae03a4457fa0ce578379a4e0c8b51f2).

 > For performance considerations, we highly recommand to have less than 5, 10